kpfaulkner/6502cpu/README.md

 ## Notes

-The nestest runs successfully! (https://github.com/christopherpow/nes-test-roms/blob/master/other/nestest.nes)
+The nestest completes (https://github.com/christopherpow/nes-test-roms/blob/master/other/nestest.nes) as in all operations in the correct order are executed.
+Checks for the registers/flags not performed yet (but the fact the ops complete is a good indication)

 16 bit address bus
 8 bit data bus